In 2018–19, an estimated 19% of Indigenous Australians aged 2 and over did not go to a dentist when they needed to in the previous 12 months

-The Stronger Futures in the Northern Territory (SFNT) program began in July 2012 and continues to provide funding through the NTRAI from 2015–16 to 2021–22.
-The oral health component of this agreement replaced and expanded services implemented under the Northern Territory Emergency Response Child Health Check Initiative and the Closing the Gap in the Northern Territory National Partnership Agreement.
-The funding was mainly used to enhance oral health services to children aged under 16 in the Northern Territory.
+The Stronger Futures in the Northern Territory (SFNT) funding agreement began in July 2012 and continues to provide funding through the Northern Territory Remote Aboriginal Investment (NTRAI Extension 2022-24.
+The Health Implementation Plan under NTRAI supports hearing and oral health services to children aged under 16 in remote and very remote locations in the Northern Territory.

-The 2018–19 Health Survey collected data on tooth loss.
-This data showed that 6% of Indigenous Australians aged 15 and over were reported to have complete tooth loss, and a further 45% having lost at least one tooth (excluding wisdom teeth) (Table D1.11.7, Figure 1.11.4).
+In the 2018–19 National Aboriginal and Torres Strait Islander Health Survey, data was collected on tooth loss, based on self-report.
+Based on this, an estimated 6% of Indigenous Australians aged 15 and over were had complete tooth loss, and a further 45% had lost at least one tooth (excluding wisdom teeth) (Table D1.11.7, Figure 1.11.4).

-The proportion of Indigenous Australians with complete tooth loss was higher for those with: three or more long term health conditions (8.6 times those with no conditions); Year 9 or below as the highest year of schooling (8 times those with Year 12); the lowest income (4.9 times those with the highest income); heart or circulatory problems (4.9 times those without heart/circulatory problems); and self-reported diabetes or high blood sugar levels (4 times those without diabetes or HSL) (Table D1.11.8, Table D1.11.9).
+The proportion of Indigenous Australians with complete tooth loss was higher for those with: three or more long term health conditions (8.6 times those with no conditions); Year 9 or below as the highest year of schooling (8 times those with Year 12); the lowest income (4.9 times those with the highest income); heart or cardiovascular (circulatory) problems (4.9 times those without heart/cardiovascular problems); and reported diabetes or high blood sugar levels (4 times those without diabetes or HSL) (Table D1.11.8, Table D1.11.9).

-Data on hospital dental procedures involving general anaesthesia show that the highest rates were for Indigenous children aged 5–9 (12 per 1,000) followed by those aged 0–4 (8 per 1,000).
-For those aged 10 and over, rates of hospitalisation for dental procedures involving general anaesthesia were lower for Indigenous Australians than non-Indigenous Australians (Table D1.11.28).
+The highest rates were for Indigenous children aged 5–9 (12 per 1,000) followed by those aged 0–4 (7.4 per 1,000).
+Rates of hospitalisation for dental procedures involving general anaesthesia were lower for Indigenous Australians than non-Indigenous Australians across most age groups.
+The exception was for those aged between 25–34 where the rates were similar (3.0 compared with 2.8 per 1,000 for Indigenous and non-Indigenous Australians, respectively) and those aged 35–44 (both 2.5 per 1,000) (Table D1.11.28).

 Child Dental Health Survey